Prateek-2001/Linked-List/README.md

  <br /><br />
 1. Implement a stack(operations - push, pop, is_empty,peek).
  <br /> <br />
-2 .
-Implement a queue (operations - enqueue, dequeue, is_empty,peek).
+2. Implement a queue (operations - enqueue, dequeue, is_empty,peek).
  <br /><br />
-3 .Implement a double ended queue (deque).
+3. Implement a double ended queue (deque).
 It should perform these operations - add an element at head, add an element at tail, remove element from head, remove element from tail, peek head, peek tail, check if given element is present in deque or not.
  <br /><br />
 4. Check if the given singly linked list is palindrome or not.
  <br /><br />